smfirdaus/smfirdaus.github.io/_pages/home.md

 📬 Feel free to reach out via GitHub or LinkedIn

 > “Curiosity is the engine of achievement.” — Ken Robinson

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- **OpenAI** for GPT-4 integration and web search capabilities
+- **Jekyll** for the static site generation framework
+- **GitHub Pages** for hosting and automation
+- Academic APIs (ORCID, Scopus, Web of Science, Semantic Scholar) for publication data
+- The academic community for inspiration and best practices